-Hercules Technology Growth Capital, Inc. (the "Company") is a specialty finance company that provides debt and equity growth capital to technology-related and life-science companies at all stages of development.
-The Company sources its investments through its principal office located in Silicon Valley, as well as through its additional offices in the Boston, Massachusetts, Boulder, Colorado, and Chicago, Illinois areas.
+Hercules Technology Growth Capital, Inc. (the "Company") is a specialty finance company that provides debt and equity growth capital to technology-related and life-science companies at all stages of development from seed and emerging growth to expansion and established stages of development, including expanding into select publicly listed companies and lower middle market companies.
+The Company sources its investments through its principal office located in Silicon Valley, as well as through its additional offices in the Boston, Massachusetts, Boulder, Colorado, Chicago, Illinois, San Diego, California and Columbus, Ohio areas.
 The Company was incorporated under the General Corporation Law of the State of Maryland in December 2003.
 The Company commenced operations on February 2, 2004 and commenced investment activities in September 2004.

 The Company is an internally managed, non-diversified closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 From incorporation through December 31, 2005, the Company was taxed as a corporation under Subchapter C of the Internal Revenue Code of 1986, (the "Code").
-In conjunction with the filing of our December 31, 2006 tax return, we intend to elect to be treated as a regulated investment company, or "RIC", under Subchapter M of the Code effective as of January 1, 2006.
-The Company expects to continue to qualify and to elect to be treated for tax purposes as a RIC.
+Effective January 1, 2006, the Company has elected to be treated for tax purposes as a regulated investment company, or RIC, under the Code (see Note 4).

-In January 2005, the Company formed Hercules Technology II, L.P. ("HTII") and Hercules Technology SBIC Management, LLC (HTM).
-On September 27, 2006, HTII became licensed as a Small Business Investment Company ("SBIC").
-HTII is able to borrow funds from the Small Business Administration (the "SBA") against eligible investments and additional contributions to regulatory capital.
+The Company formed Hercules Technology II, L.P. ("HT II"), which was licensed on September 27, 2006, to operate as a Small Business Investment Company ("SBIC") under the authority of the Small Business Administration ("SBA").
+As an SBIC, the Fund is subject to a variety of regulations concerning, among other things, the size and nature of the companies in which it may invest and the structure of those investments.
+The Company also formed Hercules Technology SBIC Management, LLC ("HTM"), a limited liability company.
 HTM is a wholly-owned subsidiary of the Company.
-The Company is the sole limited partner of HTII and HTM is the general partner.
+The Company is the sole limited partner of HT II and HTM is the general partner (see Note 3).